 Much later, early explorers from Europe came across the hot springs.
 Hernando de Soto in the 16th century, and later French trappers and traders, all found the magic steeped in the mythical waters.
 This region became famous as the “Valley of the Vapors” because of the steam that emerged from the heated waters.

-NOTE: You are not allowed to bathe in the hot springs, but there are several other ways to enjoy the thermal waters, including the thermal pools at the Quapaw Bathhouse.
+NOTE: You are not allowed to bathe in the natural hot springs, but there are several other ways to enjoy the thermal waters, including the thermal pools at the Quapaw Bathhouse.

 Anyone who tells you Hot Springs is a quick trip would be missing out on all the things this little park has to offer.
 The small town has plenty to keep you busy.